Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-Using the traces of non-blueprint semisimple elements of order $17$, and traces of all elements of order $3$, $5$ and $15$, we end up with, up to field automorphism, ten conspicuous sets of composition factors with at least six trivials, positive pressure, and at least two $4$s.
+Using the traces of non-blueprint semisimple elements of order $17$, and traces of all elements of order $3$, $5$ and $15$, we end up with ten conspicuous sets of composition factors with at least six trivials, positive pressure, and at least two $4$s, up to field automorphism.
 These are

-By our previous remarks, in all but the first three cases $H$ must fix either a $1$-space or a $2$-space on $\Vmin$, as needed.
-In those three cases, all $4$s that appear with multiplicity greater than $1$ must appear in the socle of $\Vmin\downarrow_H$.
+By our restrictions on the multiplicities of $4$-dimensional factors of $W$ (and hence $M(E_7)\downarrow_H$), in all but the first, second, third and sixth cases $H$ must stabilize either a $1$-space or a $2$-space on $M(E_7)$, as needed.
+In the sixth case $H$ has pressure $1$, and $4_{1,3}\oplus 4_{2,4}$ is the socle of $W$.
+However, all six trivial factors in the sum of the modules from (\ref{eq:e7char2a=46trivsprojsubmodules}) must be present in $W$, so the third socle layer of $W$ has a submodule $1^{\oplus 2}$, contradicting Lemma \ref{lem:pressure}.

+In the first, second and third cases, all $4$-dimensional factors that appear with multiplicity greater than $1$ must appear in the socle of $W$ and hence $M(E_7)\downarrow_H$.
+In the first case, $W$ possesses eight trivial composition factors, but $\soc(W)$ contains at most $4_{1,3}\oplus 4_{1,4}\oplus 4_{2,3}$, which can support only seven trivial factors, as we can see from the submodules of $P(4_{i,j})$ in (\ref{eq:e7char2a=46trivsprojsubmodules}).
+This yields a contradiction in the first case.